gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 their next project and with their next employer.

 That's how the [ULX3S](https://radiona.org/ulx3s/) got started; The Lattice FPGA is used by over 330 [University Students](http://skriptarnica.hr/vijest.aspx?newsID=1466)
-_every year_ in Croatia.
+_every year_ just in Croatia.
 Now there's a new company formed after a successful Crowd Supply campaign to get this board into the hands of more people all over the world.
 The more boards they sell, the more FPGA chips that Lattice sells.
-The more people that like using lattice chips, the more people that will be more likely to use that same technology in their own project.
+The more people that like using Lattice chips, the more people that will be more likely to use that same technology in their own project.

 Here's another university example: [FPGA Master Class in SEEE using Open Source Hardware and Software](https://www.dit.ie/electricalelectronicengineering/news/) in Dublin.